ayushsoni9025/Weather-Detecting-Application/README.md

 ```bash
   pip install requests
 ```

-*Note :-* make sure all the code files in same folder otherwise the programme throw error
+step 2: Run main.py (main programme to be execute) *Note :-* make sure all the code files in same folder otherwise the programme throw error
 ## 🚀 About Me
 I'm a Electronic and communication student of Indore Institute of Science and Technology